Razielhell/Meta-Generation/README.md

 This subdirectory contains all of the project's art assets, such as :

-- materials,
+- materials
-- models,
+- models
-- shaders,
+- shaders
-- and textures.
+- and textures

 <h2>Audio</h2>
-This subdirectory contains all of the project's audio assets, such as
+This subdirectory contains all of the project's audio assets, such as :

-- AudioClips,
+- AudioClips
-- AudioMixers, and
+- AudioMixers
-- music.
+- music

 <h2>Prefabs</h2>
 This subdirectory contains all of the project's prefabs, which are reusable game objects that can be used to quickly add functionality to a scene.